JNRowe/jnrowe.github.io/articles/advent_of_code_2018.rst

 I’ve since benchmarked a couple of alternatives, such as iterating over ``string.ascii_lowercase`` and calling ``str.replace()`` until the string no longer changes.
-Many are simpler to reason about and perform in roughly the same time, but for paedagogy I’ve kept the ``deque`` version here.
+Many are simpler to reason about and have roughly the same runtime, but for paedagogical honesty I’ve kept the ``deque`` version here.

 Anyway, it turns out I was right.
 There were going to be some significant optimisations to make this work reasonably.
 However, they didn’t show up until